alvarcarto/url-to-pdf-api/README.md

 **What does "done right" mean?**

-* Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer)

-    The PDF returned by this API should be a very close match to a one generated with normal Chrome for desktop.
+* Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+The PDFs should match to the ones generated with a desktop Chrome.
 * Waits until all network requests are finished before rendering
 * Sensible defaults but everything is configurable
 * Easy deployment to Heroku.
 I love Lambda but..
 Deploy to Heroku button